imranmollajoy/imranmollajoy.github.io/content/post/create-horizontal-scroll-section-html-css-js/index.md

 }

 ```
-Now let's add the content we want to display in the horizontal section.
+Now that we have the basic structure in place, let's add the content that we want to display in the horizontal section of the page.

 ```
 <!-- main start -->